zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab1iam/iam.md

 In this lab, you will:
 * Sign-in to your OCI Tenancy to access the Console
 * Verify the Service Limit
-* Manage access by creating a
+* Manage access by creating
     - Demo Compartment
     - OCI Group
     - Policies
-    - New User
+    - New Local User

 ### Prerequisites